Virulence factor: Destructive enzymes

 Some bacteria, such as Streptococcus pyogenes, Staphylococcus aureus and Pseudomonas aeruginosa, produce a variety of enzymes which cause damage to host tissues.
-Enzymes include hyaluronidase, which breaks down the connective tissue component hyaluronic acid; a range of proteases and lipases; DNases, which break down DNA, and hemolysins which break down a variety of host cells, including red blood cells.
+Enzymes include hyaluronidase, which breaks down the connective tissue component hyaluronic acid; a range of proteases and lipases; DNases, which break down DNA; and hemolysins, which break down a variety of host cells, including red blood cells.

 GTPases

 A major group of virulence factors are proteins that can control the activation levels of GTPases.
 There are two ways in which they act.
-One is by acting as a GEF or GAP, and proceeding to look like a normally eukaryotic cellular protein.
+One is by acting as a guanine nucleotide exchange factor (GEF) or GTPase-activating protein (GAP), and proceeding to look like a normally eukaryotic cellular protein.
 The other is covalently modifying the GTPase itself.
 The first way is reversible; many bacteria like Salmonella have two proteins to turn the GTPases on and off.
 The other process is irreversible, using toxins to completely change the target GTPase and shut down or override gene expression.

 One example of a bacterial virulence factor acting like a eukaryotic protein is Salmonella protein SopE it acts as a GEF, turning the GTPase on to create more GTP.
 It does not modify anything, but overdrives normal cellular internalization process, making it easier for the Bacteria to be colonized within a host cell.

 YopT (Yersinia outer protein T) from Yersinia is an example of modification of the host.
 It modifies the proteolytic cleavage of carboxyl terminus of RhoA, releasing RhoA from the membrane.
 The mislocalization of RhoA causes downstream effectors to not work.